The rain’s function of “bringing a dead land back to life” is indicated in several verses of the Qur’an:

 As well as bringing water, an essential requirement for living things, to the earth, the rain also has a fertilizing property.
 Drops of rain which evaporate from the sea and reach the clouds contain certain substances which “revitalize” dead soil.
 These raindrops with such “revitalizing” properties are called “surface tension droplets.”

-These form from the top layer of the surface of the sea, called the micro-layer by biologists; in this surface layer, less than one-tenth of a millimeter thick, are found large quantities of organic waste formed from the decomposition of microscopic algae and zooplanktons.
-Some of these wastes collect and absorb elements such as phosphorus, magnesium and potassium, which are rarely found in sea water, as well as heavy metals such as copper, zinc, cobalt and lead.
+These form from the top layer of the surface of the sea called the micro-layer by biologists; in this surface layer, less than one-tenth of a millimeter thick, are found large quantities of organic waste formed from the decomposition of microscopic algae and zooplankton.
+Some of these wastes collect and absorb elements such as phosphorus, magnesium, and potassium, which are rarely found in seawater, as well as heavy metals such as copper, zinc, cobalt, and lead.

 Seeds and plants on the surface of the earth receive large quantities of the mineral salts and elements they need to grow from these raindrops.
 The Qur’an refers to this in these terms: